rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ### Version attribute, API versioning

 Currently a crate has a single version, which is mangled into all the symbols in the crate as well as the crate filename.
 This is not quite correct.
 What we want is a per-item version attribute (with a per-crate _default_) that is mangled into each symbol, but _not_ the output filename, such that the compiler can tolerate compiling multiple versions of the same API inside a single output file.
 This should be mostly invisible to users.

+## Library work

+### Condition-handler system

+0.3 will introduce an API for setting and retrieving task-local data.
+We'll build on top of this to provide dynamic-scoped variables (keyed by global constants), on top of that, condition-handlers that can be used to recover from errors at the site of the error, or else fail.
+This should hopefully address many of the remaining use-cases people have in mind for catchable exceptions.

+### IO library update

+The `core::io` library is due for a careful refactoring in terms of traits, condition handlers, and similar "new" abstractions that the language and libraries support.
+While this is true of the entire core and standard libraries, `io` is particularly important in our work due to its pervasive use and numerous implementation variants.

+### New serialization backends

+Once `core::io` is refactored, the `std::serialization` library will grow several more implementations, and once we decide on a preferred backend we'll migrate the compiler metadata tables to use it.
+This should be reasonably unnoticed by users, but will break binary compatibility between versions when we make the change.